emdros/emdros/README-Emdros-on-iOS.txt

 =========================================

 Emdros works great on iOS.
-In fact, it has been successfully deployed to thousands of users in at least one app on the App store.
+In fact, it has been successfully deployed to thousands of users in at least two apps on the App store.

 The following caveats apply: